 Full cost model

-The Research Council of Finland, Finnish universities and government research institutes apply the so-called full cost model.
-The full cost model applies to most of the funding granted by the Research Council, and it affects the way in which funding applications and funding decisions are made, how funding is used, and how the use of funds is reported.
+The RCF applies the so-called full cost model.
+The full cost model applies to most of the funding granted by the RCF, and it affects the way in which funding applications and funding decisions are made, how funding is used, and how the use of funds is reported.

 How the full cost model is applied at the application stage

 - Before submitting the application, applicants shall negotiate with the site of research about the tangible support that the site will provide for the project.
 On the application form, give an overall cost estimate and a funding plan for your project.
-Draft the application so that the Research Council's contribution to funding comes to no more than 70% of the total costs of the research project.
+Draft the application so that the RCF’s contribution to the funding of the research costs is in compliance with what is stated in the call text; the usual contribution is no more than 70%.

 - The commitment issuer at the site of research will ensure that the information given in the application is approved by the site, and commit to them when issuing the commitment.